de Sitter Vacua from Ten Dimensions: Acknowledgments

 \section{Acknowledgments}

 We thank Naomi Gendler, Arthur Hebecker, Ben Heidenreich, Jakob Moritz, Gary Shiu, Pablo Soler, Irene Valenzuela, Thomas Van Riet, Alexander Westphal, and Edward Witten for discussions.
-We are grateful to Mariana Gra\~{n}a, Iosif Bena, Nicolas Kovensky, Luca Martucci, and Ander Retolaza for pointing out errors in the explanations of generalized complex geometry in the first version of this work.
+We are grateful to Iosif Bena, Mariana Gra\~{n}a, Nicolas Kovensky, Luca Martucci, and Ander Retolaza for pointing out errors in the explanations of generalized complex geometry in the first version of this work, to Jakob Moritz for making valuable suggestions about the material in \S\ref{wgravapp}, and to Anatoly Dymarsky and Luca Martucci for explanations of \cite{Dymarsky:2010mf}.
+We are indebted to the anonymous referee for asking insightful questions that led to very significant improvements of this work.
 This research of S.K.~was supported by NSF grant PHY-1720397 and by a Simons Investigator Award.
 The work of M.K.~and L.M.~was supported in part by NSF grant PHY-1719877.
 Portions of this work were completed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 L.M.~thanks the organizers of String Phenomenology 2019 and Strings 2019 for providing opportunities to present this work.

 \begin{appendix} \addtocontents{toc}{ }